blazingfringe/Game-Recommendation-WebApp-JTP/Readme.md

 ## Goals:

 - This Recommendation WebApp aims to provide a recommendation of games from a catalog, for the user based on their selections.
 - This will allow the user to not only get access to a list games matching their preferences.
-So as to emulate a user's experince upon availing such an online gaming service.
+So as to emulate a user's experience upon availing such an online gaming service.

 ### To get Recommendations: